 The Sisterhood of Holy Resurrection consists of all women in the parish who wish to participate.
 We meet together several times a year to discuss fund raising, event planning, hospitality and how we can serve our parish through various projects.
 The Sisterhood sponsors a yearly Women's Retreat at the Church, allowing time to share together and grow spiritually.
 It also coordinates coffee hour food offerings

-The St. Elisabeth Society continues to meet on a monthly basis to pray the Supplicatory Canon to the Mother of God, offering prayers for the people on the current list and adding names as needed.
+The St. Elizabeth Society continues to meet on a monthly basis to pray the Supplicatory Canon to the Mother of God, offering prayers for the people on the current list and adding names as needed.

 A number of new people have joined, asking to receive the ongoing lists and to hear of urgent situations requiring immediate prayer.
 There has been an increased effort, in conjunction with the Sts.
 Mary and Martha Sisterhood, to better cover the needs of people in the church who are ill; providing meals, visitations or rides to medical appointments.